 Acceptable Age: 11 years and above (inclusive of adults) Candidates under 11 may be acceptable if they demonstrate aptitude and confidence.

-- Register your interest with your club/HUB or by clicking here
+- Register your interest with your club/HUB

-- Read and learn the rules.
+- Read and learn the rules (see updated Rules down at the bottom).

 - Complete a solo game (full game by yourself) until an assessor passes you as a GAME LEADER.